Skip to content

 4. Driver rootkits.
 These kits pretend to be one of the trusted drivers that Windows uses to communicate with the PC hardware.

-Secure the Windows 10 boot process: Measured Boot, Secure Boot, Trusted Boot, and Early Launch Anti-Malware
+Secure the Windows 10 boot process: Secure and Measured Boot, Trusted Boot, and Early Launch Anti-Malware

 Windows 10 supports four features to help prevent rootkits and bootkits from loading during the startup process.
 They are as follows below.